nikitavoloboev/data/economy/finance.md

 - [What were the most influential learning resources you found while discovering FIRE?
 (2019)](https://www.reddit.com/r/financialindependence/comments/c9yan7/what_were_the_most_influential_learning_resources/)
 - [Ask HN: What did you do when you suddenly got rich?
 (2019)](https://news.ycombinator.com/item?id=20521902)
 - [Prophet](https://github.com/Emsu/prophet) - Financial markets analysis framework for programmers.
+- [Financial Markets course](https://www.coursera.org/learn/financial-markets-global) - Overview of the ideas, methods, and institutions that permit human society to manage risks and foster enterprise.